danielfrance/laravel-aws-iac/README.md

 ### 7. CI/CD with GitHub Actions

-I've also set up a GitHub Actions workflow (coming soon in this repo) that automates the Terraform workflow:
+I've also set up a GitHub Actions workflow that automates the Terraform workflow:

 **What It Does:**